Chris Bryant: Return to government (2024–2026)

+Northern Ireland Secretary (2026–present)

+On 20 July 2026, Bryant was promoted to cabinet in the new government and appointed Secretary of State for Northern Ireland by Andy Burnham.
+He replaced Hilary Benn.

 Personal life

 Bryant entered into a civil partnership with Jared Cranney on 27 March 2010 in the first such ceremony held in the Houses of Parliament.
 They are now married.
 Bryant lives in Porth in the Rhondda.

-He was ridiculed by the press in 2003 when he posted a picture of himself wearing only underpants on a gay dating site, Gaydar.
-Bryant later reflected upon the affair, saying, "It was a wound but it's a rather charming scar now.
+He was ridiculed by the press in 2003 when he posted a picture of himself wearing only underwear on a gay dating site Gaydar.
+Bryant later reflected on the affair, saying, "It was a wound but it's a rather charming scar now.
 I had a period when I barely slept and it was horrible, but I'm very lucky in having a supportive set of friends – MP friends and others – and they looked after me."
 At the time, the media predicted that he would not survive politically, and there was much talk of his possible deselection.
-In 2013, he reflected on the incident, saying that the whole affair actually boosted his majority as an MP.
+In 2013, he said that the incident had boosted his majority as an MP.

 On 25 September 2006, The Guardian ran four spoof diary articles called "Chris Bryant's Manchester Diary", followed by a clarification that they were parodies not written by Bryant.

 In March 2019, Bryant said that he had undergone surgery for stage three melanoma, a skin cancer.
-In May 2024, Bryant announced that his cancer had spread to his lung, and was undergoing immunotherapy for it; he urged people to "please take skin cancer seriously".
-In July 2025 he tweeted that the cancer appeared to be in remission.
+In May 2024, he announced that his cancer had spread to his lung and that he was undergoing immunotherapy for it; he urged people to "please take skin cancer seriously".
+In July 2025, he tweeted that the cancer appeared to be in remission.

 On 1 May 2022, Bryant said that he had been groped and "touched up" by older male MPs early in his career in the House of Commons.

-In 2025, Bryant revealed that he had been sexually abused by the founder of the National Youth Theatre Michael Croft when he attended the drama group in London at the age of 16.
+Political positions

-He is a member of the Fabian Society.
+Bryant is a member of the Fabian Society.
+In 2003, Bryant voted for participation in the Iraq war.
+He is a member of the Labour Friends of Israel and Labour Friends of Palestine and the Middle East group.